Wuild/GatherLite/README.md

 [![Buy Me A Coffee](https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png "Buy Me A Coffee")](https://www.buymeacoffee.com/yuImx6KOY "Buy Me A Coffee")

+### Changelog
+#### 3.1.1
+* Minor translation bugs fixed

+#### 3.1.0
+* Nodes can now have multiple ID's
+* Now shows the chance on getting a level when gathering on node tooltips
+* More optimizations on the worldmap now not rendering nodes that should not be visible.
+* Updated wowhead database
+* Removed and/or modified code that wasnt beeing used.
+* Added toggle all to the tracker settings

 #### Commands
 Use /gather or /gatherlite when using these commands